 Hitachi RB24EAP – Best gas leaf blower in 2022 (Editor’s choice)

 This could well be the best handheld gas leaf blower.
 All main criteria considered, it averages out as the best value for money for anyone who is a ‘gas leaf blower buying’ virgin and is looking for something that does the job.

 All the important features are spoken for, including power, weight, and reliability.
 Its handheld design is lightweight and practical, allowing you to move around comfortably, blowing leaves to your heart’s content, even in hard to reach places.

 The 7-year domestic warranty is an industry leader warranty- meaning it’s the best you’ll find.
 For commercial use, the warranty is still an impressive 2 years.
 Reliability is one of the key factors we look for when defining the best gas leaf blower.
-This warranty assures you that not only is the seller betting on it lasting 7 years but is willing to give you another absolutely free if it gives out.
+This warranty assures you that the seller not only relies on it for 7 years but is also ready to give you another absolutely free if it gives in.